 Like it was mentioned earlier, game design internships offer a valuable tool for securing careers in the industry.

-Not only do they show initiative and keen interest, they also show that you have a variety of usable skills in various different areas of game design.
+Not only do they show initiative and keen interest, but they also show that you have a variety of usable skills in various different areas of game design.

 - Art skills